ES-DOC/cordex/README.md

-cordexp-shell
+cordex-shell
 ===============

-ES-DOC command line interface for managing CORDEXP documentation.
+ES-DOC command line interface for managing CORDEX documentation.

 What is ES-DOC ?